-Minimum initial investment Share class USD hedged I acc USD 1,000,000.00; the Company is authorised to accept lower amounts at its discretion.
+Minimum initial investment amount of USD 1,000,000.00; the Company is authorised to accept lower amounts at its discretion.

-Minimum initial investment Share class CHF hedged I acc CHF 1,000,000.00; the Company is authorised to accept lower amounts at its discretion.
+CHF 1,000,000.00; the Company is authorised to accept lower amounts at its discretion.

 Minimum initial investment Share class EUR hedged I acc EUR 1,000,000.00; the Company is authorised to accept lower amounts at its discretion.